Extracting Transport Properties of Quark-Gluon Plasma from the Heavy-Quark Potential With Neural Networks in a Holographic Model: Summary

 In addition, based on the constructed function \(w(r)\), we study the relationship between the drag force of heavy quarks, the diffusion coefficient, and the jet quenching parameter under the conditions of finite temperature and finite chemical potential, which reveals the accuracy of the KANs-based holographic model.
-This finding lays the foundation for understanding the complementarity of different models in dealing with complex physical phenomena, and also provides new perspectives for future research.
+Our results on the temperature/chemical potential dependence of transport properties are consistent with recent findings in \cite{Arefeva:2025uym}, which emphasize the role of $\hat{q}$ as a phase transition probe in anisotropic and magnetized QGP highlighting the potential of our KANs-based framework for exploring complex QCD matter scenarios.
+Compared to MLPs, we identify two key advantages of KANs in our paper.
+First, the fitting time of KANs is significantly shorter than that of MLPs, as demonstrated by our implementation available on GitHub for direct runtime comparison.
+For example, KANs take only 851 seconds to reach a loss function value of 0.0328, whereas MLPs require 15,991 seconds to reach a loss of 0.0847.
+This clearly illustrates the superior training efficiency of KANs compared to MLPs.
+Second, our results confirm KAN's ability to reveal the compositional structure of functions, highlighting its interpretability advantage over traditional approaches.

-The findings not only provide an effective paradigm for utilizing machine learning methods to solve complex physics problems, but also point to new directions for subsequent research.
-These new directions include an in-depth exploration of the interactions between different physical fields, and the use of holographic models in combination with machine learning methods, with a view to a more comprehensive understanding of the dynamic behavior of complex systems.
+The findings of this study provide a preliminary reference for using machine learning methods to address physics problems, as well as suggest some initial exploratory directions for future research.
+These new directions include an in-depth exploration of the interactions between different physical fields, and the use of holographic models in combination with machine learning methods.

 Finally, we want to emphasize that our results focus on qualitative behavior.
-On the one hand, we can develop a holographic model derived from the Einstein equation with KANs.
-On the other hand, we should input more information into the holographic model so that it can provide precise predictions of the observables in the future.
+On the one hand, we can develop a holographic model derived from the Einstein equation using KANs.
+On the other hand, this work could inspire future efforts to incorporate additional data (e.g., meson spectra, equations of state) into the holographic model.
+Ultimately, this may enable us to build a comprehensive framework for describing broader aspects of QCD physics.